Scott-Devine/CloudMELT/README.md

 Note that this command and several of the other AWS commands require the selection of an AWS region.
-Use the AWS/EC2 region in which you plan to run the MELT jobs (us-east-1 in this example).
+Use the AWS/EC2 region in which you plan to run the MELT jobs (`us-east-1` in this example).
 The above command should print a `docker login` command to the terminal.
-Copy this command to the clipboard.
+Copy this entire command to the clipboard.

-Next, connect to the Toil leader node and run the copied `docker login` command:
+Next, connect to the Toil leader node and paste the entire `docker login` command onto the leader node's terminal:

 ```
 user@local_machine$ toil ssh-cluster -z us-east-1a tcm1